 Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story adapted and released last fall by Paramount Pictures as a feature film, CAPTIVE, starring David Oyelowo (SELMA) and Kate Mara (“House of Cards”).
 Smith was held hostage in her apartment in 2005 by Atlanta courthouse shooter Brian Nichols.
 She persuaded him to surrender to authorities.

 Stacy has just finished a first novel, set in the Balkans.
-She received a 2011 Boston University fellowship to travel to the region and research the book, which tracks with a group of characters in current-day Sarajevo.
-The story is narrated by an American woman, Yancey, and centers on her long-lived friendship with a woman from Croatia.
-The novel is Yancey's account of what happens to them.
+She received a 2011 Boston University fellowship to travel to the region and research the book, which centers on a complex, long-lived friendship between two women -- one American, one Croatian -- living in current-day Sarajevo.

-Currently, Stacy is writer-in-residence and co-founder of Narrative Collective at the Goat Farm Arts Center in Atlanta, Georgia.
-She is a member of Back Porch Collective, a group of international writers in Boston.
+Currently, Stacy is writer-at-large and cofounder of Narrative Collective at Atlanta's Goat Farm Arts Center, where the group is in residence.
+She is also a founding member of Back Porch Collective, a network of international writers in Boston.

 Photo by Aubrey Mattingly